agama-project/agama/README.md

 ## Quickstart

-**This is a proof-of-concept so, please, use a virtual machine to give it a try.**
+:warning: :warning: **This is a proof-of-concept so, PLEASE, use a virtual machine to give it a try.** :warning: :warning:

 Boot to any [openSUSE Tumbleweed Live image](https://get.opensuse.org/tumbleweed) and, in the console, type: